Community Providers COVID-19 Resource Page

 - Episodes of care cannot exceed 365 days in total with any extension.

-- Inpatient, Emergent, Urgent and Home Health referrals are excluded.
+- A few SEOC types such as Inpatient, Emergent, Urgent and some Home Health referrals are excluded.

 VA originally planned for a 60-day extension to authorization letters that ended between March 1, 2020 and July 31, 2020.
 However, this new update replaces the 60-day extension with a new end-date of Sept.
 30, 2020.